 In common music, most notes used are in-key.
 Then, chords (multiple notes played at a time) are built from these in-key notes.
 There are only twelve notes in music, but they repeat in octaves.
 Only seven of these notes are in-key.
 Below is what the pattern of in-key notes looks like.
 Scroll horizontally to view the entire pattern.
 This pattern repeats infinitely up and down so the ends connect.

 The in-key guitar pattern

 We can apply the in-key pattern to the guitar.
-Each dot on the fretboard below is a note that is 'in-key'.
-This entire pattern repeats up and down so the ends 'connect'.
-The pattern is not specific to any note or fret number - it can be shifted up or down depending on the 'key' you are in.
+Each dot on the fretboard below is a note that in-key.
+This entire pattern repeats up and down so the ends connect.
+The pattern is not specific to any note or fret number - it can be shifted up or down depending on the key you are in.
 Scroll horizontally to view the entire pattern.
-Tap a 'Degree' and 'Type' to highlight specific notes or chords inside the pattern.
+Tap a Degree and Type to highlight specific notes or chords inside the pattern.
 The most common chord progressions in typical songs use primarily the 1, 4, 5, and 6 degree chords.
 Most common songs will resolve back to the 1 (Major) or 6 (Minor) degree chord.
-Once you find the 'root' of a song, you can play any of the notes in the entire in-key pattern and it is likely to sound good.
+Once you find the root of a song, you can play any of the notes in the entire in-key pattern and it is likely to sound good.